Winsted Fire and Rescue

 The department plans to purchase about 17 pairs of boots, and is also looking into getting better gloves with more grip.
 In the spring of 2015, a new roof will be installed at the fire hall.

 Throughout the year, firefighters have been utilizing grant funding to host car fire, ice rescue, and other training classes in Winsted, instead of sending firefighters to other towns.

 The Winsted Volunteer Fire Department was formed Dec.
 3, 1889.
 The department’s first truck, a chain-driven Oshkosh, arrived in 1927.
 In 1944, 33 feet of Meulener’s property was purchased for the construction of Winsted’s first fire station.

 Over the years that followed, the bell was replaced by a siren and then by pagers, ambulance service was provided, fire trucks came and went, but one thing has stayed the same over the years the dedication and devotion of the volunteers who make up the volunteer fire department.

 The fire department operates with a roster of up to 30, all volunteer members.
-Currently, there are 25 members.

 In addition to providing general fire suppression services, the Winsted Volunteer Fire Department also provides fire cause determination, fire prevention services, cold water rescue, auto extrication, hazardous materials response, Skywarn spotters, and Minnesota licensed daycare inspections.